How To Have a Career Growth Conversation With Your Boss

 Now you are ready to sit down and have a career growth conversation with your boss.
 Here’s how:

-• If you can get a look at your boss’s diary ahead of time, then request a 30-minute meeting when you know they will be available.
-Send a meeting confirmation email and state the purpose of the meeting.
+• Look at your boss’s diary ahead of time, then request a 30-minute meeting when you know they will be available.
+Send a meeting confirmation and state the purpose of the meeting.

-• Prepare for the meeting by making notes on all the ways your career growth plans align with the business growth goals.
-Perhaps create a simple PowerPoint presentation to support your meeting.
+• Prepare for the meeting by making notes on how your career growth plans align with the business growth goals.
+Perhaps create a simple PowerPoint or Canva presentation to support your meeting.

 • Always begin by thanking your boss for their time.

-• If you feel nervous, it’s ok to say, ‘I feel nervous because this meeting is important to me’.
+• If you feel nervous, it’s okay to say, ‘I feel nervous because this meeting is important to me’.

 • Get to the point quickly, state the purpose of the meeting (to discuss your career growth) and your desired outcome, (to open doors for promotion or to develop a career pathway that supports the business).